SENG637-Group14/seng637-assignment5/Assignment5-Report-Group14.md

 # Comments/feedback on the lab itself

 - The instructions and guidelines for this assignment were clear and well-structured, making it easier to understand and implement the test cases effectively.
-- The lab exercise provided valuable experience in mutation testing, using PITEST FOR coverage analysis, and executing structured GUI test cases using Selenium.
+- It provided an in-depth understanding and  hands-on experience in reliability assessment and system failure interpretation.